John Ball Zoological Garden: Education

-John Ball Zoo School is a sixth grade only Magnet School for the Grand Rapids Public Schools.
+John Ball Zoo School is a sixth grade only magnet school for the Grand Rapids Public Schools.
 Each year, sixty students are selected for the school.
 The school teaches the normal Grand Rapids Public Schools curriculum but with a specialization using the zoo as a lab.
-The John Ball Zoo school has extra curricular studies and admission is based mostly on students' MEAP scores.
+The John Ball Zoo school has extra curricular studies and admission is based mostly on students' Michigan Educational Assessment Program scores.
 The students are required to complete large projects, including studying current events and environmental issues as part of the specialized curriculum.
 Learning is done mostly by hands-on experiences; for instance, students are able to go to the zoo frequently and have extended yet limited access to go inside certain animal enclosures.

 Wildlife Conservation Fund

 In 1985, a conservation fund was started by John Boyles.
 The fund pays special attention to native Michigan animals, but also has funded programs in support of endangered amphibians and reptiles.
 The Wildlife Conservation Fund has funded projects that helped conserve wildlife and habitats in 30 countries.